focs-lab/tsan-benchmarks/README.md

 You can specify a specific LLVM version with `tbench run -n <name>`.
 You might use this often because you might not want to run those benchmarks that have already been ran once before.

+When the run is complete, you can find a report of your results in the `reports` folder.

 ### Dev

 ```